Neurofeedback Therapy: How Does Neurofeedback Work For Drug Addiction?

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-Neurofeedback is a type of training that teaches people with an addiction to gain control over involuntary brain activity.
-It is a subdivision of biofeedback therapy where information about blood pressure, heart rate, and skin temperature allows people to regain control, manage stress, and practice relaxation.
-Neurofeedback is a type of operant conditioning which is critical to overcoming addiction by harnessing the power of the mind.
+Neurofeedback (NF) is a medical therapy that helps people with addiction problems to gain control over spontaneous brain activity.
+It is a subdivision of biofeedback therapies where information about blood pressure, heart rate, and skin temperature allows people to regain control, manage stress, and practice relaxation.
+Neurofeedback therapy is a type of operant conditioning which is critical to overcoming addiction by harnessing the power of the mind.

-Neurofeedback is, simply put, biofeedback for the brain.
-The underlying principle of this therapy, which is also known as EEG biofeedback, is that it is possible to gain control over involuntary processes through conditioning.
-During this type of treatment, brain waves are mapped through EEG (electroencephalography).
-The information is used to assess specific areas of the brain and identify any misalignment or dysregulation.
-Neurofeedback is, therefore, a patient-centered technique that helps recovering addicts master control over abnormal brainwave patterns to manage stress and difficult emotional states.
+If one wonders, what neurofeedback is, simply put, it is a kind of biofeedback for the brain, which is is often called brain wave therapy.
+The major principle of EEG neurofeedback is to gain control over involuntary processes through conditioning.
+During neurofeedback sessions, brain waves are mapped through EEG (electroencephalography).
+The information gained from EEG Neurofeedback is used to assess specific areas of the brain and identify any misalignment or dysregulation.

-Neurofeedback techniques train the brain to function more efficiently.
+Neurofeedback sessions train the brain to function more efficiently.
 Recovering addicts actively participate in learning to track changes in brain activity.
-This information allows them to make subtle alterations in their response to situations which are typically triggers for substance abuse.
+This information allows them to make subtle alterations in their response to situations that are typically triggered for substance abuse.
 The ability to manage emotional stress is critical for addiction recovery because stress is frequently a powerful trigger for addicts.
-Neurofeedback allows recovering addicts to regulate the functioning of their brain and gain control over their recovery.
+Neurofeedback therapy allows recovering addicts to regulate the functioning of their brains and gain control over their recovery.

-Different parts of the human brain are active during different activities.
+Brain waves therapy is based on scientific findings on human brain functioning.
+It was found that different parts of the human brain are active during different activities.
 Frequency bands called alpha, beta, delta, and theta become activated as a person goes about their daily activities.
 When someone is balancing their checkbook, the beta frequency may be active.
 When someone is relaxing and winding down after work, alpha waves may predominate.
-Neurofeedback training improves the ability of the brain to shift smoothly between the states of arousal and relaxation.
-The techniques identify the specific pathways that are over- or under-activated, misaligned, or dysregulated.
-Following this assessment, a variety of equipment is available to address the client’s specific needs.

 Conditions Treated by Neurofeedback Therapy

-Neurofeedback interventions focus on brain activity and attempt to regulate function.
-Prolonged use of alcohol and drugs is associated with a disruption in brain activity.
-These abnormal brainwave patterns produce symptoms such as anxiety and depression which can trigger a relapse in recovering addicts.
-Neurofeedback training helps restore healthy brain activity and is an important adjunctive therapy in substance abuse recovery.
+Neurofeedback therapy focuses on brain activity and attempts to regulate brain function.
+These abnormal brainwave patterns produce symptoms such as anxiety and depression, which can trigger a relapse in recovering addicts.
+Training helps restore healthy the activity and is an essential adjunctive therapy in substance abuse recovery.

-It is a type of long-term training that enhances the brain’s capacity to function well.
-Some conditions, such as autism, require lifelong training, which can be prohibitive in terms of cost.
+A standard course of neurofeedback treatment can cost about $1500.
+A single session can cost a patient $100 and up.
+On the long-range, neurofeedback sessions enhance the brain’s capacity to function well, but some conditions can be prohibitive in terms of cost.
 In such situations, it is possible to undergo supervised home sessions after a series of in-office training sessions.
 This allows the patient to receive frequent, consistent therapy that is affordable and convenient.

-Neurofeedback is a popular and widely available type of biofeedback therapy in the United States.
-It uses electroencephalography (EEG) to track brainwave patterns.
-The activity in different areas of the brain and the addict’s response to various actions are measured.
-The therapist then trains the recovering addict to self-regulate and obtain control over the autonomic nervous system.
+Brain wave therapy is a popular and widely available therapy that should be included in treatment plans for substance abuse in the United States.
+With the use of electroencephalography (EEG) to track brainwave patterns, addict’s response to various actions are measured.
+Neurofeedback therapist then trains the recovering addict to self-regulate and to obtain control over the autonomic nervous system.

-Over two decades of experience with neurofeedback shows a good success rate for addiction treatment.
-If success is elusive or the gains are not permanent, there is usually a cause which needs to be addressed.
-Neurofeedback works for most people battling substance abuse problems because the human brain is designed to learn and acquire new skills.
+Over a few decades of experience with neurofeedback success rate shows good results for addiction treatment.
+Neurofeedback therapy works for most people battling substance abuse problems because the human mind is designed to learn and acquire new skills.
 Yet, it is important to have realistic expectations and not be discouraged by slow progress.

-For most recovering addicts, the outcome of neurofeedback techniques exceeds their expectations.
-In fact, for people with low expectations to begin with, the results can feel almost miraculous.
-The changes brought about by EEG biofeedback are, in fact, not miraculous but simply a harnessing of the incredible power of the human brain to adapt and recover function.
+For most recovering addicts, the outcome of brain wave therapy techniques exceeds their expectations.
+In fact, for people with low expectations, to begin with, the results can feel almost miraculous.
+The changes brought about by EEG neurofeedback are, in fact, not miraculous but simply a harnessing of the incredible power of the human brain to adapt and recover function

 Where do calls go